- Home

 Pancreatic cancer staging and prognosis

 The test results will show what type of pancreatic cancer it is, where in the pancreas it is, and whether it has spread.
-This is called staging and it helps your doctors work out the best treatment options for your situation.
+This is called staging, and it helps your doctors work out the best treatment options for your situation.

 Learn more about:

-TNM staging system for pancreatic cancer
+TNM system for staging pancreatic cancer

-Refers to whether the cancer has spread to lymph nodes.
-N0 means the cancer has not spread to nearby lymph nodes; N1 or N2 means there is cancer in nearby lymph nodes. |
+- N stands for Nodes and refers to whether the cancer has spread to lymph nodes.
+N0 means the cancer has not spread to nearby lymph nodes; N1 means the cancer has spread to 1–3 nodes, N2 means the cancer has spread to 4 or more lymph nodes.

-M (Metastasis) | M0 means the cancer has not spread to other parts of the body; M1 means it has. |
+- M stands for Metastasis.
+M0 means the cancer has not spread to other parts of the body; M1 means it has.

 Stages of pancreatic cancer

-stage 2 | Cancer is large but has not spread outside the pancreas or it has spread to a few nearby lymph nodes. |
+stage 2 | Cancer is large but has not spread outside the pancreas; or it is small and has spread to a few nearby lymph nodes. | |

 stage 4 | The cancer has spread to more distant parts of the body, such as the liver, lungs or lining of the abdomen.
-There may or may not be cancer in the lymph nodes.
-This is known as metastatic cancer. |
+There may or may not be cancer in the lymph nodes. | This is called metastatic cancer.
+Surgery cannot remove the cancer, but treatments can relieve symptoms.
+About half of all pancreatic cancers are stage 4 when first diagnosed. |

 Prognosis